ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 - `engine` - [MergeTree Engine Definition](../../engines/table-engines/mergetree-family/mergetree.md#table_engine-mergetree-creating-a-table) for a system table.
 Can't be used if `partition_by` defined.
 - `flush_interval_milliseconds` – Interval for flushing data from the buffer in memory to the table.
 - `storage_policy` – Name of storage policy to use for the table (optional)
+- `settings` - [Additional parameters](../../engines/table-engines/mergetree-family/mergetree.md/#settings) that control the behavior of the MergeTree (optional).

 **Example**